goliveira/bibtex2html/README.md

 # Bibtex2html

-This program reads a bibtex file and convert it to a list of references (articles, books etc.) in html format.
-To run it one needs a template file containing the following fields:
+This program reads a bibtex file and convert it to a list of references (articles, books etc.) in HTML format.

+## Usage

+To use this program you need a template file containing the following fields:

     <!--NUMBER_OF_REFERENCES-->
     <!--NEWER-->